AlzetteInfoSec/gws-log-collector/README.md

 - `--output-path` / `-o` : Main output directory for collection subfolders (default: current directory).
 The script will create a subfolder like `collection_<timestamp>_<collection_type>_<gws_domain>` inside this path.
 - `--apps` / `-a` : Comma-separated list of applications or 'all' (default: 'all' - fetches from Google's discovery API)
 - `--from-date` : Only fetch logs after this date (ignored in update mode if files exist)
+- `--to-date` : Only fetch logs before this date (can be combined with --from-date for date range filtering)
 - `--update` / `-u` : Path to an existing collection folder to update with new logs (requires --update-mode).
 - `--update-mode` : **REQUIRED if --update is used.** Specifies the behavior for an update operation.
     - `append`: Deduplicate and write all unique records (old + new) to the files in the new collection folder.